 October is National Domestic Violence Awareness Month.
-This article (and some of the following ones) was published by Candid Slice, which has since changed its format.
 I hope to help more people be aware of domestic violence and that the effects of it can persist for many years.
 The first post on this topic: https://joyful2beeblogs.com/2019/09/30/letter-to-my-childhood-self/

 Rumi, a famous Persian philosopher from the 13th century, once aptly penned: “The wound is where the light enters you.”
 I wonder what kind of pain he experienced to understand wounds and healing so well.